thanhdangg/PCA_face_detection/README.md

 PCA is a method of finding a new basis system so that the information of the data is mainly concentrated in a few coordinates, the rest only carries a small amount of information.
 And to simplify the calculation, PCA will find an orthonormal system to be the new basis.

 ## Steps to perform PCA Algorithim:
-1. Calculate the expectation vector of the entire data \n
+1. Calculate the expectation vector of the entire data
-2. Subtract each data point from the expected vector of the entire data \n
+2. Subtract each data point from the expected vector of the entire data
 3. Calculate the covariance matrix
 4. Calculate eigenvalues ​​and eigenvectors from the covariance matrix.
 5. Sort the eigenvectors in descending order of eigenvalues